blukatdevelopment/UnchainedWorldsOld/core_rules.md

 When you use this kit on yourself or another creature, make a medicine check to determine the outcome.

+#### Potion of Healing
+A flask of pink liquid which heals 2d4+4 hit points when consumed.

 ```
 +--------------+----------------------------+
 |     Roll     |          Outcome           |